-\begin{prop} There exists a polynomial time reduction from sorting an $n$ element with rank queries to proportional cake cutting with $n$ agents.
-The reduction holds for any number of rounds. \end{prop} \begin{proof} After an evaluation query Eval$(p,x)$, where $x = \textrm{Cut}(p',i/n)$ and $p \ne p'$, there are only two possible answers: $i/(n+1)$ and $(i+1)/(n+1)$.
-This reveals whether the $i/n$ point of $p$ is left or right of that of $p'$.
-This only reveals new information if $\pi(p') = i$.
-In this case, the information is whether $\pi(p) < i$ or $\pi(p) > i$.
-After a cut query $Cut_p(,i/n)$, there are only three answers.
-These correspond exactly to $\pi(p) < i$, $\pi(p) = i$, and $\pi(p) > i$.
-Thus w.l.o.g., all queries are cut queries.
 Then given a sorting problem with rank queries, we can construct a proportional cake cutting instance such that any solution assigns slices according to the inverse permutation of the unsorted elements of the original sorting problem.
 The sorting problem can then be solved without any additional queries.
 Furthermore, each query in the cake cutting instance can be answered using at most one query in the sorting instance.
 This completes the reduction.
 Because of the one-to-one correspondence between queries, it immediately follows that the reduction holds for any number of rounds. \end{proof}

-\section{Sorting lower bound}
+\subsection{Sorting lower bound}

 Our approach for the lower bound builds on the work in~\cite{AZV86}.
 To show that this sorting problem is hard, we find a division between two regions of the array such that one must be solved in future rounds while the other still needs to be solved in the current round.